jfrog/artifactory-docker-examples/openshift/xray/README.md

 ```

 The upgrade script stops all Xray microservices, update ImageTrigger to point to the new version of Xray and then starts all Xray microservices.
 The new Xray version is set in `xray-upgrade.sh` script.

 *Note that the value of `automatic` in ConfigTrigger will be set to `false` after running the upgrade script.*

+*Note: event microservice has been deprecated in version 2.0.0.
+If you are upgrading from a previous version, delete the xray-event DeploymentConfig before running the upgrade script.